Learning objectives

 Let $Y_{1t}$ be the treated unit's outcome at time $t$, and $Y_{0t}$ the $J$-vector of donor outcomes.
 The synthetic-control predictor is

-$$\tau_t \;-\; \hat{\tau}_t \;=\; \underbrace{(w^* - \hat{w})^\top Y_{0t}}_{\text{in-sample error } u_t} \;+\; \underbrace{e_t}_{\text{out-of-sample error}}.$$
+$$Y_{1t}(0) \;-\; \widehat{Y_{1t}(0)} \;=\; \underbrace{(w^* - \widehat{w})^\top Y_{0t}}_{\text{in-sample error}} \;+\; \underbrace{e_t}_{\text{out-of-sample error}}.$$

-The first term, $u_t$, comes from estimating the donor weights on a finite pre-period — sampling variability propagates into the counterfactual.
+The first term, the in-sample component, comes from estimating the donor weights on a finite pre-period — sampling variability propagates into the counterfactual.
 The second term, $e_t$, captures post-treatment shocks and structural drift that the pre-period cannot anticipate; it grows with the forecast horizon.
-The placebo test in chapter 5 conflates both sources into a single rank; `scpi` quantifies them separately and reports an interval $[\hat\tau_t - L, \, \hat\tau_t + U]$ with finite-sample coverage.
+The placebo test in chapter 4 sidesteps this decomposition entirely — it ranks California against permuted-treatment states without modelling either error source — and so produces a $p$-value rather than an interval. `scpi` quantifies the two error sources separately and reports a prediction interval $\widehat{\text{PI}}_{1t} = [\widehat{Y_{1t}(0)} - L_t,\, \widehat{Y_{1t}(0)} + U_t]$ around the *counterfactual prediction*, with stated finite-sample coverage.

-The substantive interpretation matters: a prediction interval bounds the *synthetic counterfactual*, not the observed series.
-The treatment effect is "statistically distinct from forecasting noise" when the observed series sits *outside* the band — most commonly when observed California falls *below* the lower bound of the band built around synthetic California.
+The substantive interpretation matters and is the first pitfall of the chapter: the prediction interval $\widehat{\text{PI}}_{1t}$ bounds the *synthetic counterfactual* $\widehat{Y_{1t}(0)}$, not the treatment effect $\widehat{\tau}_t$ and not the observed series.
+Because $Y_{1t}$ is observed (not random conditional on the pre-period), the band can be flipped about the observed series to produce a band for $\widehat{\tau}_t$ — exercise 3 does this — but the primary inferential statement is geometric: the treatment effect is "statistically distinct from forecasting noise" when observed California sits *outside* $\widehat{\text{PI}}_{1t}$, most commonly when it falls *below* the lower bound of the band built around synthetic California.

 ## Setup and data